 If you are a learning professional or if you think of yourself as a product designer, one of the most important aspects of your work is understanding how people learn.
 Yet, many of us in the field lack a basic understanding of the key theories that explain human cognitive architecture and how to best leverage it for learning.
 It’s up to us to learn about it, spread the word and advocate for learners.
 That’s why I couldn’t be more excited to present a conversation I had with John Sweller, PhD, the person who developed cognitive load theory.

-John Sweller is an Emeritus Professor in the school of Education at the University of South Wales Sydney.
+John Sweller is an Emeritus Professor in the school of Education at the University of New South Wales, Sydney.
 He is an educational psychologist, best known for formulating cognitive load theory, which uses our knowledge of evolutionary psychology and human cognitive architecture as a basis for instructional design.
 Cognitive load theory is one of the most highly cited educational psychology theories.

 - Characteristics of working memory and long-term memory